ssank/ssank.github.io/index.md

 In the meantime, if you're looking to connect I can be found at all the usual places: [LinkedIn](https://www.linkedin.com/in/steven-sankaran), [Facebook](https://www.facebook.com/steven.sankaran), [Twitter](https://twitter.com/stevensank), and [AngelList](https://angel.co/u/steven-sankaran).

-This page is hosted on [GitHub](https://github.com/ssank/ssank.github.io) with a minimally modified [pages theme](https://github.com/pages-themes/minimal).
+This page is hosted on [GitHub](https://github.com/ssank/ssank.github.io) with the [pages theme](https://github.com/pages-themes/minimal).